Grants Programme

 How to apply:

 Over the course of the project you will work closely with our colleagues at the STFC Hartree Centre to design and build the capability of the Virtual Research Environment.
+No technical knowledge is required, our experts will provide all the guidance you need.

 Funding available: